 Preventing cluster headaches

-If attacks of cluster headaches happen often or last for more than three weeks, preventative treatments are usually necessary.
-This involves starting treatment as soon as the headaches begin, and taking it every day throughout the period of headaches until they end.
+If attacks of cluster headaches happen often or last more than three weeks, preventative treatments are usually necessary.
+This involves starting treatment as soon as the headaches begin, and continuing every day throughout the period of headaches until they end.